 It also prepares a pilot for the optional mountain cross-country training flight in the Colorado Rocky Mountains.

 OPTIONAL MOUNTAIN CROSS-COUNTRY FLIGHT:

 The optional cross-country training flight, though not part of this ground school course, is an excellent introduction to flying in the high country.
 The route takes you over two mountain passes and to several mountain airports (with paved runways), providing reinforcement of what is taught in the ground school.
-The aircraft used (provided by the student) should have at least 160 hp.
+The aircraft used (provided by the student) should have at least 180 hp.
 The course takes about 3 1/2 to 5 hours to fly, depending on the aircraft.
 Completion of both the ground school and cross-country training flight will fulfill the requirements of the FAA's "Wings" program.
 A "Wings" program completion with logbook entry will be accepted by the FAA in lieu of a Biennial Flight Review.
-Individuals wishing to participate in this portion of the program may choose a qualified mountain flying instructor from the MOUNTAIN FLYING INSTRUCTOR PILOTS list, or contact the program administrator for assistance in selecting an available instructor.
+Individuals wishing to participate in this portion of the program should indicate such on their registration form.
+An available cross-country instructor will be assigned by the Program Administrator.

 MINIMUM REQUIREMENTS FOR THE CROSS-COUNTRY FLIGHT